Average American Credit Card Debt by State

 The High Cost of Credit Card Debt

-A Look at the Average Credit Card Debt By State
+A Look at the Average Credit Card Debt by State

 There are also some regional trends with average credit card debt.
-States in the Southeast and West Coast have a higher average credit card debt and Midwestern states tend to carry lower average credit card debt.
+States in the Southeast and West Coast have a higher average credit card debt, and Midwestern states tend to carry lower average credit card debt.
 Salaries and cost of living could play a role in the amount of credit card debt in various regions across the United States.

-Check the following table for the average credit card debt in your state along with the monthly payment required to get rid of the debt in 3 years and the total interest paid in that time.
-Total your credit card balances to see how you stack up against the average credit card debt in your state.
+Check the following table for the average credit card debt in your state along with the minimum monthly 2% payment and total interest that would be paid over the repayment period.